 Breathing Techniques to Increase Oxygen at Home

 If you are struggling with breathing difficulties or feeling short of breath, you might wonder how to get more oxygen in your blood.
-Certain breathing techniques not only combat the physical and mental sensations associated with shortness of breath, but when done correctly, they can actually increase your oxygen levels.
 Read on to learn more about how to get more oxygen with each inhale to help relieve the symptoms of your breathing difficulties.

 Humming While Exhaling

-- Sit up straight and steady on the edge of a bed or chair.
-Relax your neck and shoulders.
+- Sit upright on the edge of your bed or in a sturdy chair.

-- Position one hand on your chest and one hand on your stomach, or both hands on the sides of your stomach.
+- Place your hands around the sides of your stomach.

 - With your lips closed and your tongue on the roof of your mouth, breathe in through your nose and pull air down into your stomach where your hands are.
 Try to spread your fingers apart with your breath.

 - Once your lungs are full, keep your lips closed and exhale while humming, making the “hmmmmmm” sound.
 Notice how your hands lower back down.

 - Again, inhale through your nose, and then exhale through your nose while humming.